Editing at Scale

 ⌥Click adds a cursor (click one again to remove it). ⌃⌘G places a cursor on every occurrence of the selection.
 Typing, deleting, and pasting apply at every cursor simultaneously and land as one undo step.

 Eight carets, one keystroke each.
-The cap is 1,000 cursors — a keystroke at the full cap on a 10 GB file applies in under 120 ms.
+The cap is 1,000 cursors; a keystroke at the full cap on a 10 GB file applies in under 120 ms.

 Rectangular selection

 ⌥Drag selects a column of text across rows.
-The result is an ordinary multi-cursor selection, so typing or deleting edits every row at once.
+The result is an ordinary multi-cursor selection, so typing or deleting edits every row at once. ⌥⇧Click is the click version: click one spot, Option-Shift-click another, and the column selection sweeps every line between the caret and the click.

-Option-drag for column selection — each row gets its own selection span, clamped to shorter lines.
+Option-drag for column selection: each row gets its own selection span, clamped to shorter lines.

 Undo, redo, and bulk operations